Biographies

 Review:

 I have received QUITE a few e-mails from Catholic homeschoolers (particularly ones using Protestant science texts - which tend to highlight the religious beliefs of Protestant scientists) who want to know how to find out which scientists were Catholic.
 This booklet is a good place to start.
-Even though the Catholic Encyclopedia is available free online, this booklet is a simple and easy way of finding what you're looking for (particularly because the Catholic Encyclopedia online doesn't yet have a search feature).
+Even though the Catholic Encyclopedia is available free online, this booklet is a simple, easy, and well-organized way of finding what you're looking for.
+The author has done the time-consuming work of locating, collating, and ordering for us.

 Perspective: